Connect with others who understand.

 Extreme temperatures may also irritate the skin and lead to eczema around the mouth.
 As one member wrote, “I have eczema on my hands, but recently, it has spread to around my mouth and my eyes in the cold weather.”

-Rosacea, a skin condition that causes redness and bumps on the face, may also cause perioral dermatitis.
+Rosacea, a skin condition that causes discoloration and bumps on the face, may also cause perioral dermatitis.

 If you develop eczema around your mouth or lips, take a trip to your dermatologist.
-They will be able to determine what is behind your symptoms — and if it is eczema, what type of eczema you have.
+They will be able to determine what is behind your symptoms — and if it is eczema, which type.
 A dermatologist will ask about your symptoms and examine the affected area.
 In some cases, your doctor might also do a skin biopsy.
+This entails removing a small sample of skin for examination under a microscope.

 Once you and your doctor know what’s going on, it’s time for a treatment plan.
 The first step will likely be to eliminate potential irritants.
 This may include topical steroids, as well as lip products or lotions that could be causing more irritation.

-If eliminating triggers is not enough to improve your symptoms, your dermatologist may recommend the following suggestions to help treat eczema around the mouth and on the lips.
+If eliminating triggers is not enough to improve your symptoms, your dermatologist may recommend the following.

 Medications